Azerdaoui/Coding-Challenge-NM/README.md

 ```sh
 php artisan delete:product
 ```
-The command prompt will ask you for the product name
+The command prompt will ask you for the product ID
 A message of success will be prompted if the product was created successfully.

 ## Create/Delete Category from command line